tgroot56/vlm_uncertainty/qualitative_viewer/README.md

 corrupted, and patched runs side by side, with the image, full prompt, answer, and answer-level geometric confidence for each run.

-For visual-token patches, the `Clean inset for visual patches` display option adds a small clean-image inset inside the patched-run panel.
-The inset uses the same visual-token geometry as the blurred-image highlight and can be turned off without changing code.
+For visual-token patches, the `Enlarged clean patch callout` display option keeps the corrupted image and orange patch marker as the patched panel's main image, then connects that marker to an enlarged crop of the corresponding clean-image region.
+The callout shows a 5x5 neighborhood of visual-token cells with subtle neighboring-cell boundaries and a stronger orange highlight on the exact patched cell.
+The image-only crop has no title or whitespace, and the connector arrow terminates inside the orange center cell to make clear that only that cell was patched.
+The 5x5 crop has no orange outer border, so orange markings identify only the source patch, connector, and exact center patched cell.
+It overlays the lower-right side of the patched image so the prompt remains aligned with the other panels.
+It uses the same visual-token geometry as the corrupted-image highlight and can be turned off without changing code.

 The same selected sample can be exported with the `Download three-panel PDF` and `Download three-panel PNG` buttons under the figure.
 The PDF keeps text and panel borders vector-sharp for thesis use; images are embedded at high DPI.

+Gradient-guided samples have corresponding `Download four-panel PDF` and `Download four-panel PNG` buttons.

+Below the qualitative panels, the app reports top-5 softmax availability.
+The current LLaVA positional and LLaVA POPE layer parquets do not store stripped answer softmaxes.
+Other configured parquets store full raw softmax matrices, but not materialized top-5 token IDs/text/probabilities; those files are single-row-group, multi-gigabyte parquets, so reading the binary distribution column for each UI selection is not interactive-safe.
+Materialized top-5 fields should be added in `src/patching/run_patching.py::_compute_stripped_answer_softmax_stats`.

 To switch back without editing files, use the sidebar control `Selected sample layout` and choose `Original`.
 To permanently restore the old